awaberry/mcp_server_awaberry/README.md

 This is a JavaScript-based MCP server that provides remote device access through the awaBerry platform.
 It demonstrates core MCP concepts by providing:

+<B>Device as a service</B>
 - Integration with the awaberry Agentic platform
 - Secure device connection management
 - Remote terminal command execution
 - Session-based authentication

+<B>This allows for powerful workflows</B> allowing any Agent and Large Language Model based routine to execute commands on your devices for getting access to required data - and to also write genrated data back.

 [![awaBerry Agentic Claude Desktop Introduction](https://www.awaberry.com/assets/images/gif/introAwaberryAgenticClaudeDesktop.gif)](https://www.awaberry.com/)